5/6/2025

 Francisco Gomes Neto

 Thanks for the question, Jonathan.
-We have been working very closely with Pratt and Whitney for the last two or three years.
-We see improvement in both fronts in the engine deliveries to our assembly lines.
+Well, we have been working, I mean, very, very close with Pratt & Whitney for, you know, for the last two or three years.
+And we see improvements. in both fronts in the engine deliveries to our assembly lines.
 This year, I hope this strike will not disturb this process, but so far they are doing well in terms of GTF deliveries.
-And also the new engines we are receiving are coming with a lot of improvements already, which will help a lot the wings to stay longer under the wings.
-So again, I think they are improving.
-And yes, we are happy with the development.
-Yes, we'd like to do even faster, but we understand all the complexity of the issues and we see improvement and have been working very closely to them.
-I've met with them three times a year, three or four times a year, just to discuss all the critical points related to deliveries, related to fuel the issues related to MROs, etc. But we see we have seen progress.
-Jonathan.
+And also the new engines we are receiving, I mean, are coming with a lot of improvements already, which will help a lot the wings to stay longer under the wings.
+So again, I think they are improving and yes, we are happy with the development.
+Yes, we'd like them to do even faster, but we understand all the complexity of the issues and we see improvement and have been working very close to them.
+Even myself, I meet with them three times a year, three, four times a year, just to discuss all the critical points related to deliveries, related to field issues, related to MROs, et cetera.
+But we have seen progress, Jonathan.

 speaker